Nicmaa/SettleUp/README.md

   </a>
 </p>

----

-## 📄 Licenza
+## 📄 License

-Questo progetto è sotto licenza MIT - vedi il file [LICENSE](LICENSE) per i dettagli.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.